Zywave/booster/src/_areas/design-system/components/tables.md

 ### Cell data alignment

-Text should always be aligned left and numbers right, this allows values to be easily compared and calculated.
+Text should always be aligned left and dollar amounts right, this allows values to be compared and calculated.

 #### Data alignment best practices